imbo/behat-api-extension/docs/installation/upgrade.rst

 Upgrading
 =========

-This section will cover breaking changes between major versions to ease upgrading to the latest version.
+This section will cover breaking changes between major versions and other related information to ease upgrading to the latest version.

 Migrating from v1.x to v2.x
 ---------------------------

+.. contents:: Changes
+    :local:
+    :depth: 1

-Changed public methods
+Renamed public methods
 ^^^^^^^^^^^^^^^^^^^^^^

 The following public methods in the ``Imbo\BehatApiExtension\Context\ApiContext`` class have been renamed: